pigpigyyy/Yuescript/README.md

 end
 ```

-* Add more features for `import` keyword.
+* More usages for `import` keyword.
 Will compile codes from:
 ```Moonscript
 import 'module'
 import "module.part"